Announcements for the CHE Departmental Home Page

 Garry Landreth, retired founder of the UNT Center for Play Therapy, was featured in a story for the Arkansas Online newspaper for his role in pioneering the field of play therapy and his continuing engagement in the field.
 At a recent workshop at St.

-The following UNT students, faculty and alumni made presentations at the NASPA Annual Conference in New Orleans, LA.
+The following UNT students, faculty and alumni made presentations at the NASPA Annual Conference in New Orleans from March 21-25, 2015.
 NASPA (Student Affairs Administrators in Higher Education) is the major national association for student affairs professionals in higher education, and acts with the mission of promoting the advancement and sustainability of student affairs professions.
-The event began March 21st and ran until March 25th.

 President of TACHE Mauricio Rodriguez (left), Nydia Sánchez (right)